 How often should you change your AC air filter, especially during the summer?

-You must change your filter at least every 3 months to maintain the maximum benefit for your HVAC system and ensure healthy indoor air quality in your home.
+AC filters should be changed at least every 3 months to maintain the maximum benefit for your HVAC system and ensure healthy indoor air quality in your home.

 How to Never Forget to Replace Your Air Filters